-- ► Reviewing, and reporting on as appropriate, other information published with the financial statements, including the Governance Statement; - ► Reviewing and reporting on the Whole of Government Accounts return, in line with the instructions issued by the NAO; and - Satisfying ourselves that the Council has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
+- Reviewing, and reporting on as appropriate, other information published with the financial statements, including the Annual Governance Statement; - ► Reviewing and reporting on the Whole of Government Accounts return, in line with the instructions issued by the NAO; and - ▶ Satisfying ourselves that the Council has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.

-Finally, we are also required to discharge our statutory duties and responsibilities as established by the Local Audit and Accountability Act 2014.
+Finally, we are also required to discharge our statutory duties and responsibilities as established by the Local Audit and Accountability Act 2014 and Code of Audit Practice.

-4.3 Materiality
+4.4 Materiality